zbrewer/zbrewer.github.io/_tabs/n95zb_tools.md

     * CherryMAX H781-465 offset puller nose piece.
 There are some places where a standard B-465 nose piece is easier to use/works better (when it can reach) but there are a number of places that only the offset head can get to.
 Specifically, the CherryMAX rivets in the machined tail ribs seem to give lots of people trouble and the offset head pulls them with no drama.
 This tool can likely be sold for the same/a similar price to what was paid for it when the build is done.
 Since it helps prevent the need for replacing parts and makes the build much quicker and easier it is extremely highly recommended.
 The other option is to use the ground down Marson HP-2 hand puller with either a [pulling wedge](https://www.cleavelandtool.com/products/close-quarter-rivet-pulling-wedge?variant=18378218963006) (could be home made) or an angle ground in the nose piece.
 These options seem to also work but may take a few tries and some more pain.
 * [Knipex Pliers Wrench](https://www.amazon.com/Knipex-8603250-10-Inch-Pliers-Wrench/dp/B000X4KP1C?th=1).
 These perform a similar function to an adjustable wrench but work way better.
 They are also useful for bending pieces of sheet metal and grabbing soft parts since they have smooth, parallel jaws.
 The 7" size is the most versatile but the bigger and smaller ones are sometimes handy too.
 * [#10 Reamer](https://www.panamericantool.com/high-speed-steel-chucking-reamers.html).
 Useful for enlarging #20 holes to #10 size in sheet metal for nut plates (such as the center nut plate holes for the fuel tank covers).
 Large twist bits have a tendency to catch/gouge the sheet metal when enlarging while reamers do not.
+* [Blind rivet removal tool](https://aircraft-tool.com/shop/detail.aspx?id=1341S).
+Makes removing rivets easier and safer, especially if they are spinning and you can't reach it with pliers to hold it still.
 * [Ratcheting screwdriver](https://www.amazon.com/dp/B004VJY1FQ).
 Very optional but makes screw insertion/removal faster.
 * [Safety wire pliers](https://www.aircraftspruce.com/pages/to/safetywiretools/milbarwiretwister.php).
 It is possible to twist safety wire by hand but these make it faster and easier to get consistent results.
 * [Torque bit driver, 5-40 in/lbs](https://www.amazon.com/CDI-401SM-Adjustable-Screwdriver-40-Inch/dp/B001F7VJIO).
 Some screws (such as those for the floorboard) have prescribed torques so a torque driver can make it easier to install these correctly.
 Since the manual specifies 20-25 in/lbs for the floorboard screws it is also possible to use a [phillips bit driver](https://www.amazon.com/TEKTON-Drive-Phillips-Socket-SHB01202/dp/B07R7DBYSR) and a normal torque wrench to install them.
 * [Long (48") straightedge](https://www.harborfreight.com/48-in-aluminum-ruler-69365.html).
 This was useful to make sure that the nut plates on opposite sides of the fuel tank bay were lined up and for other times when a long straightedge was needed.
 A long box level, a piece of a board, or something similar could also be used.
 * Forceps.
 Especially those with a bent nose are occasionally useful for grabbing/holding small parts.
 Very optional though.
 * [Duckbill pliers](https://www.amazon.com/gp/product/B003RWS992/).
 Useful for safety wiring by hand and as general pliers with good grip.
+* [Utility cart](https://www.amazon.com/gp/product/B00FJUZY8Y).
+This is very optional but it is nice to be able to have tools near where you are working and it helps keep the workbench free of tools.
+* [Akro bins](https://www.amazon.com/gp/product/B00002NB5I/).
+These are very optional too but are great for holding clecos and other things.
+* [Label maker](https://www.bradyid.com/label-printers/bmp21-plus-portable-label-printer-pid-139535).
+It's really nice for labeling things in the shop and can also print labels on [heat shrink tubing](https://www.bradyid.com/labels/bmp21-plus-series-permasleeve-heat-shrink-tubing-cps-3392081?part-number=m21-187-c-342) which is fantastic for labeling wires if doing wiring yourself.
+* [Chip chaser](https://aircraft-tool.com/shop/detail.aspx?id=SP2005K).
+These are very thin and good for removing chips/burrs between two pieces of sheet metal when they can't be separated between drilling and riveting.